Common Bow Hair Problems

 1. The player has applied too much rosin.

-When determining whether or not the issue is excessive rosin on a customer's bow, we do a visual inspection of the bow hair.
+To determine if there is excessive rosin on a bow, we do a visual inspection of the bow hair.
 A bow with excessive rosin will have very, very, very white hair and can tend to create a rosin cloud when the player uses the bow.
-If the bow hair is still on the shorter side and has been replaced fairly recently, we may recommend playing through some of the rosin to try and preserve the existing bow hair.
+If the bow hair is still on the shorter side and has been replaced fairly recently, we may recommend playing through some of the built-up rosin to try and preserve the existing bow hair.

 However, if the rosin build-up is too excessive, we may have to recommend a rehair to offer a fresh start.